holycrap872/ucls-ms-intro-to-cs/CourseMaterials/03_abstraction/01_abstraction_magic/lesson_plan.md

             - Switch and discuss with a new partner
     - Come back and discuss
         - Put key words on board under "technology/magic"
-- Break into groups of three and do a venn diagram of magic vs. tech
+- Break into groups of two (last partner) and do a venn diagram of magic vs. tech
     - Have them put the words captured on board in venn diagram
     - Do some examples together
-    - THey should have 3-4 in each section
+    - They should have 3-4 in each section
 - Class wide discussion
 - Questions:
     - What are things you interact with today that might be considered magic centuries ago?